 The Board is divided into three classes.
 Directors are elected by class, for three-year terms.
-The Nominating and Corporate Governance Committee recommended, and the Board has nominated the Class I director, Jonathan Oringer, as nominee for election as a member of our Board at the 2019 Annual Meeting.
+The Nominating and Corporate Governance Committee recommended, and the Board has nominated the two Class II directors, Deirdre Bigley and Jeff Epstein, as nominees for election as members of our Board at the 2020 Annual Meeting.

-Mr. Oringer has agreed to serve as a director of the Company if elected.
-The term of office of a director elected at this 2019 Annual Meeting will continue until the Annual Meeting of Stockholders held in 2022 or until such director's successor has been duly elected and qualified, or until such director's earlier resignation or removal.
+Ms. Bigley and Mr. Epstein each has agreed to serve as a director of the Company if elected.
+The term of office of a director elected at this 2020 Annual Meeting will continue until the Annual Meeting of Stockholders held in 2023 or until such director's successor has been duly elected and qualified, or until such director's earlier resignation or removal.

-Unless otherwise instructed, the persons appointed in the accompanying form of proxy will vote the proxies received by them for Mr. Oringer, who is presently a director of the Company.
-In the event that Mr. Oringer becomes unavailable or unwilling to serve as a member of our Board, the proxy holders will vote in their discretion for a substitute nominee, or if a substitute nominee cannot be identified, the Board may reduce the size of the Board.
+Unless otherwise instructed, the persons appointed in the accompanying form of proxy will vote the proxies received by them for these nominees, who are all presently directors of the Company.
+In the event that any nominee becomes unavailable or unwilling to serve as a member of our Board, the proxy holders will vote in their discretion for a substitute nominee, or if a substitute nominee cannot be identified, the Board may reduce the size of the Board.

-The table below summarizes the key qualifications, skills or attributes of the director nominee standing for election at the 2019 Annual Meeting, which we believe qualifies him to serve on our Board.
-For additional information regarding our Board members, including our director nominee standing for election at the 2019 Annual Meeting, please refer to the biographies set forth under "Directors and Executive Officers" on page 9.
+The table below summarizes the key qualifications, skills or attributes of each director nominee standing for election at the 2020 Annual Meeting, which we believe qualifies him or her to serve on our Board.
+For additional information regarding our Board members, including our director nominees standing for election at the 2020 Annual Meeting, please refer to the biographies set forth under "Directors and Executive Officers" on page 9.